 Memorable Table Settings - and how to achieve them

-Over the past two decades the kitchen has become the heart of the home around which everything evolves.
+Over the past two decades the kitchen has become the heart and the hub of the home around which everything evolves.
 The concept of open-space living led people to open their homes to family and friends on a regular basis.
 I knew that private hospitality was the next natural step to go.
 What had started slowly, became a very powerful trend.
 People rediscover cooking and celebrating privately.
 What would be more satisfying than up the game with beautifully and creatively set tables?

 I am not going to lecture you about setting the cutlery and drinking glasses correctly as there are already countless books out there that indulge in this subject.
 I am in fact much more interested in the boundless creative opportunities the subject of table settings offers.